Swam80/Swam80/README.md

 # Hello, I'm Swamesh 👋

-I have a degree in Applied Physics and a passion for Data Science and Data Analysis.
-I am learning new skills and techniques to explore and solve data-driven challenges.
-I am working on various projects to enhance my knowledge and experience in the data domain.
+I have a degree in Applied Physics and a burgeoning interest in Data Science and Data Analysis.
+I'm a quick learner and self-proclaimed geek, actively pursuing new skills and techniques to tackle data-driven challenges.
+Currently, I'm engaged in various projects to deepen my knowledge in the data domain

 - 🌱 I’m currently learning Deep Learning and Generative AI.
 - 📫 How to reach me: